Updated: May 6, 2024

 IRS Audit Statute of Limitations: Years Back IRS Audits Tax Returns

 The IRS has strict rules on when it can audit a tax return.
 Know when you can stop worrying about a tax return that you filed in the past.
-There are actually 3 different statutes that apply to tax returns being audited and they are based upon the severity of the “mistakes” that were made.
-Most of the time the IRS will only have 3 years to audit a return, but if you don’t hear from the IRS within 18 months, it is very unlikely that your return will be selected for an audit.
+There are actually a few different statutes that apply to tax returns being audited and they are based upon the severity of the “mistakes” that were made.
+Most of the time the IRS will only have three years to audit a return--the assessment statute of limitations gives the IRS three years after a return is filed (or after its due date if later) to assess taxes on a filed return.
+However, if you don’t hear from the IRS within 18 months, it is very unlikely that your return will be selected for an audit.

 IRS Audit Statistics: Rates and Chances of Receiving a Tax Audit